xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 description:
 ---

-In this article, we show you how set up Xcode simulators and real iOS devices to test iOS applications with Katalon Studio.
+This article shows you how to set up Xcode simulators and real iOS devices to test iOS applications with Katalon Studio.

-To begin with, you need to equip yourself with a **MacOS**.
+To begin with, you need to equip yourself with a **macOS**.
 You can not execute iOS mobile testing in a **Window**.
 ## Step 1: Setting up the environment for iOS testing

 1. Install Xcode version 10.2 or newer.
 You can download Xcode from the App Store or the Apple Developer website: [Xcode 13](https://developer.apple.com/xcode/).